RETURN TO WORK AND VOCATIONAL REHABILITATION PROGRAMS PLAN 2 & 3

 “Date of Disability.”
-The term “Date of Disability” means the date that the Member is first unable to perform the Member’s required duties as a result of an injury, illness or occupational disability that has been determined to arise out of and in the course of the Member’s employment in the Bureau of Police or Fire.
+The term “Date of Disability” means the date that the Member’s Attending Physician establishes that the Member is first unable to perform the Member’s required duties as a result of a service-connected injury/illness or occupational disability that has been determined to arise out of and in the course of the Member’s employment in the Bureau of Fire or Police.

 “Pursue Other Employment.”
-“Pursue Other Employment” means: an active, serious, and continuing effort to seek full-time work each week that the Member claims benefits.
+The term “Pursue Other Employment” means an active, serious, and continuing effort to seek Full Time Work each week that the Member claims benefits.

 “Transferable Skills.”
 The term “Transferable Skills” means the knowledge, skills and abilities demonstrated in past training and employment which make a Member employable at work, with a new employer, with earnings equal to or exceeding one-third of the Member’s rate of Base Pay at Disability.